 Manuel was in charge of level design, which he never once worked on before.
 We needed content, a lot of it, and we didn’t have time to prepare the game for multiple levels, so we all though that a huge museum was best.
 Though we now realize we were wrong, the map he made is still cleverly challenging.
 He even added color coding for areas that were the most far away from the exit and contain the most valuable art.

 To avoid pulling the programmers from their tasks, we decided to use the DAME map editor to build our level.
 Learning how to use it was surprisingly easy for me but there was still the issue of exporting it to Flixel.
 We were exporting our map in LUA, but Flixel wouldn’t identify entities like the paintings, so when everything was rendered, it appeared as a solo background.
-So basically, Pedro, our engine programmer, spent one hour learning the motherf@#% basics of LUA to write an interpreter!
+So basically, Pedro, our engine programmer, spent one hour learning LUA to write an interpreter!
 Just wow!

 – Adding value